Call for Papers

-The submission deadline is January 10, 2018.
+January 10, 2018 January 29, 2018 and the submission deadline for Short Paper is February 28, 2018.
 Simultaneous submissions to other conferences with published proceedings or journals are not allowed.
-Paper submission and reviewing will be handled only via Easychair (to be announced soon).

 Accepted regular papers will be published by Springer-Verlag in the Lecture Notes in Computer Science (LNCS) series in a post-conference proceedings volume (www.springer.com/lncs).